yegorsokolov/MT5/README.md

    2. Run `pip install -r requirements.txt`.
 6. **Initial training** –
    1. Still inside the command prompt run `python train.py`.
-      The script downloads the XAUUSD and GBPUSD history files and trains a LightGBM model.
+      The script downloads the backtesting files `XAUUSD.csv` and `GBPUSD.csv` from Google Drive and trains a LightGBM model.
    2. To experiment with the transformer-based neural network instead run `python train_nn.py`.
       This trains a small transformer on sequences of the same features and saves `model_transformer.pt`.
    3. After either script finishes you will see the resulting model file under the project folder.